The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Setting the Base** -

--   By default, Terraform will show the values associated with defined attributes in the CLI output during plan, apply operations for most of the resources.
+-   By default, Terraform will show the values associated with defined attributes in the CLI output during the plan, and apply operations for most of the resources.

 **What to Expect** -